Restrict grid results to a specific area in Surfer

 Surfer Grid Data dialog with Assign NoData outside convex hull of data option enabled

-If you wish to constrain the gridding inside an even tighter boundary around your data than the convex hull, you can use one of these methods:
+If you wish to constrain the gridding inside an even tighter boundary around your data than the convex hull, use one of the following methods.

 Assign NoData to grid nodes outside of an alpha shape directly in the Assign NoData, Grid Data, and Grid from Contours dialogs!
 The Alpha Shape allows you to create a tight polygon boundary around your data points, much like the existing Convex hull option.
 The Alpha shape can create a concave or convex hull around data points, you control on how tight the polygon clings around the data limits.